PrincetonUniversity/PsyNeuLink/docs/source/index.rst

             [+ GatingSignal — Not yet implemented
                  Takes a gating signal source and uses it to modulate the input or output state of a mechanism.

-COMMENT:
+..
     Every PsyNeuLink object is a subclass of the :doc:`Component` subclass.
 Every component has a:
         * ``variable``
             the input to its function, used both as a template for the format of the input, as its default value
         * ``function``
             performs the core computation of a component.
         * ``params``
-        dictionary of parameters for the function COMMENT
+            dictionary of parameters for the function

 Contributors